interlock-network/interlock-docs/whitepaper.md

 &mdash;  specifically, what they are, who is the class that owns them, who is the class that operates them, what are their outputs, what is their economic surplus, and who captures what proportion of that surplus.
 They marvel at the economic efficiency and dynamism unlocked by the transition from feudalism to capitalism, but they believe that any arrangement in which the class that operates the means of production but does not own or control those means is fundementally unjust, and does not fulfil the(false) promises of Humanism(the philosophy undergirding both Neoclassical and Keynesian social orders).
 They also believe that individuals and economic-structures are always shaping each-other via a never-ending *dialectics* &mdash; in effect, they are *simultaneously* cause *and* effect.
 And that is pretty much all of the Marxian school *that is relevant to this paper* &mdash;  there is a lot of other stuff (i.e. central planning as a suitable alternative to the market) that is simply not compatible with a globalized marketplace, nor is it compatible with a trend towards hyper-decentralization.

 We basically agree with all of these theories, and want to use the three perspectives to construct a globally decentralized network that will give users freedom, control, privacy, and security.

-### Reputation and trust
+### Reputation and Trust

 Trying to eliminate the intermediary institutions that ascribe trust is a little bit like trying to eliminate the police or trying to eliminate schools.
 Obviously policing and schooling are very important and nobody would ever consider decentralizing them, let alone eliminating them.
 So should ask ourselves, what kind of a people have no need for the police?
 What kind of people have no need for schools?
 The answer, dear reader, is people that are *self-policing* and *self-schooling*.
 Obviously, such people are very rare, otherwise we would not need schools and police departments.
 However, a computer that is not under the control of any